-4. CONCLUSION
+CONCLUSION

-The results of this study can be concluded that the readiness and quality of learning tools compiled by vocational teachers are as follows:

-- The level of readiness of vocational teachers in the preparation of learning tools is reviewed based on CC/BC analysis, preparation of annual and semester programs, preparation of lesson plans, evaluation of learning in the "Ready" category less than 45.37%.
+The readiness and quality of learning tools compiled by vocational teachers are: 1) The level of readiness of vocational teachers in the preparation of learning tools is reviewed based on CC and BC analysis, preparation of annual and semester programs, preparation of lesson plans, evaluation of learning in the "Ready" category less than 45.37%.
 "Less Ready" overall is below 51.07%, and "Not Ready" overall is 25.74%.
-The readiness results recommend that teachers with "Less Ready" and "Not Ready" readiness need specific training and mentoring - 2.
-The quality of learning tools that have been prepared is based on instructional program, instruction plans, instructional media, and assessments and others developed from SLPAI in the "Quality" category for instructional programs and plans while "Moderate" for instructional media and assessments.
-These results indicate that the teacher as a whole has not mastered the preparation of learning tools according to the characteristics of the 2013 curriculum. - 3.
-All components of the learning tool, vocational teachers find it difficult to authentic assessment, igue of methods, literacy approaches and lesson planning.
+The readiness results recommend that teachers with "Less Ready" and "Not Ready" readiness need specific training and mentoring; 2) The quality of learning tools that have been prepared is based on instructional program, instruction plans, instructional media, and assessments and others developed from SLPAI in the "Quality" category for instructional programs and plans while "Moderate" for instructional media and assessments.
+These results indicate that the teacher as a whole has not mastered the preparation of learning tools according to the characteristics of the 2013 curriculum; and 3) All components of the learning tool, vocational teachers find it difficult to authentic assessment, use of methods, literacy approaches and lesson planning.

-The results of the study concluded that the curriculum practitioners in 2013 consisted of various ages, school readiness and school management who were highly committed to the success of learning.
+The curriculum practitioners in 2013 consisted of various ages, school readiness and school management who were highly committed to the success of learning.
 All 2013 curriculum practitioners must have a high awareness of every action in implementing it.
 Some training and assistance emphasize more on the needs and who the targets are.
 It is not recommended that vocational teachers be considered to have the same perception and produce the same achievements.